-as such DE is scaled… The normalization is needed to enable an inter-comparison of DE (e.g. for comparative hydrology).
+as such DE is scaled… The normalization is required to enable an inter-comparison of DE (e.g. for comparative hydrology).

 DE can be used as other efficiency measures in simply optimizing for the highest value.
 However, the calculation of DE as it is does not allow a diagnosis.
 Thus, we project DE in a radial plane (i.e. similar to a clock).
 For this, we calculate the direction of the dynamic error (Bdir; Eq.
 (9)):